 What does Product Discovery mean for a brand at a realistically strategic level?

-One of the biggest issues that brands face while designing a robust product discovery strategy is understanding the intent of the shopper.
-While shoppers with high intent know exactly what they want to buy and what to search for on an eCommerce store, shoppers with low to medium intent end up making not so refined search queries.
+One of the biggest issues brands face while designing a robust product discovery strategy is understanding the shopper's intent.
+While shoppers with high intent know exactly what they want to buy and what to search for in an eCommerce store, low to medium intent make not-so-refined search queries.

-Keeping these challenges in mind, to start building a rudimentary execution strategy, retailers should use listing tools to aggregate search results onsite over a sustained period lets say.
-30 days to help them segment the top trends, popular search queries, and key areas to focus upon.
+Keeping these challenges in mind, to start building a rudimentary execution strategy, retailers should use listing tools to aggregate search results on-site over a sustained period- of 30 days to help them segment the top trends, popular search queries, and critical areas to focus upon.

-This also becomes of paramount importance when we look at another basic key aspect – breaking down the key steps to personalization into different workflows and algorithms to drive results to deliver key improvements in focus points like Product Discovery, Personal Product Recommendations, On-site personal category experience, and integrated inspiration.
+This also becomes of paramount importance when we look at another basic key aspect – breaking down the key steps to personalization into different workflows and algorithms to drive results to deliver critical improvements in focus points like Product Discovery, Personal Product Recommendations, On-site personal category experience, , and integrated inspiration.

 Why personalization is key for a successful Product Discovery strategy?

-There are a plethora of solutions available pertaining to solving personalization challenges – but which one of them ultimately makes a difference?
+To do that, brands must fully understand customer motivations and behavior patterns.
+There are a plethora of solutions available for solving personalization challenges – but which one of them ultimately makes a difference?
 Ultimately it is about the relative value they drive.
-This in turn connects with what exactly the purchase journey of a consumer is.
-Using a smaller set of SKU’s and options, refining the decision is easier for customers so that the relative value is on par.
+This, in turn, connects with what precisely a consumer's purchase journey is.
+Using a smaller set of SKUs and options, refining the decision is easier for customers, so the relative value is on par.